Daandelange/ofxAddonTool/README.md

 *Please, note that this is no OpenFrameworks addon, so don't install it in `path/to/of/addons`.*
 To install this tool, the best way is to add it to your OpenFrameworks project **as a submodule**.
 You're free to install it in the root of your project or in any subfolder.
 The script will fetch the first parent directory having a working git repository.
-In the example below, we install it to the `scripts`.
+In the example below, we install it to the `scripts` folder.
 ````bash
 cd /path/to/of/apps/myApps/exampleApp
 mkdir scripts && cd ./scripts